The hierarchical structure of local unitary invariants: Introduction

-I illustrate this by defining a family of invariants for pure qubit states that grows exponentially with $n$ and asymptotically accounts for half the total number of invariants.
 The key to the construction of this family is the set of joint cumulants \cite{Thiele1,Thiele2,Fisher1,Fisher2,KendallStuart77,Royer}.
 Cumulants are most commonly encountered as statistical tools, or as ingredients in cluster expansions.
 For our purposes, they are simply polynomials in the coefficients of states that have certain desirable properties; for instance, they are closely related to the separability of multiparty states.
 Cumulants can be introduced in an attractive if unorthodox way by giving the space of vectors in $(\complex^d)^{\otimes n}$ the structure of an algebra in which a Taylor series and hence analystic functions can be defined.
 In particular, one can define a log function with the property that

 for all $\ket{\psi}$ and $\ket{\phi}$; see (\ref{tprod}) and (\ref{linearise}) for a more precise statement.
 The coefficients in the log-expansion are cumulants, which is how the connection between cumulants and separability comes about.